Calabrian Baked Pasta: The True Recipe of “Pasta China”

-Welcome to the kitchen with Dadcook!
+Welcome to cooking with Dadcook!

 But Calabrian cuisine is also made of rich and hearty preparations.